Arthur Fiedler made the Boston Pops into a world-famous institution during the 50 years he conducted.

 She described the musicians, members of the Boston Symphony Orchestra, as openly contemptuous of her father.
 They despised the light music he loved.
 They were incensed they had to sing “Yeah, yeah, yeah” when he programmed the Beatles’ I Want To Hold Your Hand.
 His signature piece, Stars and Stripes Forever, was one of their least favorites.

 Sometimes the musicians would toss their music in the air at the end of a piece they didn’t like.
 Fiedler would respond by tossing his score higher.
-The musicians would retaliate and the stage would be littered with sheet music.
+The musicians would retaliate, littering the stage with sheet music.

 Fiedler hated what he viewed as the musicians’ elitism.
 “This damned snobbism is the thing I’ve been trying to fight all my life, every chance I get,” he once said.